-A number of these high-tech companies have completed multiple rounds of external (private equity) financing, an important metric for business potential, including Tekion (formic acid fuel cell technology for portable electronic devices), Dzyme Tech (catalytic DNA biosensor technology for detecting heavy metals and diverse analytes), RiverGlass (data analytics software that correlates and merges multiple, varied data streams and then applies sophisticated real-time data analysis and modeling techniques to that merged stream), pSi-Tech (flexible electronics, specifically flexible microstructured semiconducting technology), Transplan (medical device technology that significantly extends the time organs remain viable for transplantation) and Mobitrac (software for mobile resource management).
+A number of these high-tech companies have completed multiple rounds of external (private equity) financing, an important metric for business potential, including iCyt Mission Technologies (providing novel cell measurement and handling technologies that help clients create important new healthcare and agriculture products), Dzyme Tech (catalytic DNA biosensor technology for detecting heavy metals and diverse analytes), RiverGlass (data analytics software that correlates and merges multiple, varied data streams and then applies sophisticated real-time data analysis and modeling techniques to that merged stream), Semprius (developing unique technology that allows transfer printing of high performance semiconductors onto virtually any surface, including glass, flexible or rigid plastic, metal or other semiconductors) and Transplan (medical device technology that significantly extends the time organs remain viable for transplantation).

-The requested \$3 million in funding will provide for technology commercialization supporting IllinoisVENTURES.
+The requested \$1,000,000 in funding will provide for technology commercialization supporting IllinoisVENTURES.
 This investment will position VENTURES to more effectively meet the business development and early capitalization needs of new companies that are based on University technology and are positioned to impact the growth of the Illinois high-tech economy through job creation, new and expanded economic opportunities and tax revenue generation.

-ADDENDUM
+ADDENDUM Retirement